KompPsy/jupyter-service/README.md

 # jupyter-service
 Start Jupyter notebook/lab service upon boot.
+>- Method 1:
->>- NOTE: User will need to will need to pre-create the service file then transfer jupyterlab.service to /etc/systemd/system or
+>>- User will need to will need to pre-create the service file then transfer jupyterlab.service to /etc/systemd/system.
+>- Method 2:
+>>- Enter the following command :
+>>- You can use either nano or vi commands.
+Use the editor you are comfortable with :)
->>- use the following command : sudo vi /etc/systemd/system/jupyterlab.service or sudo nano /etc/systemd/system/jupyterlab.service then enter or paste
+>>-     sudo vi /etc/systemd/system/jupyterlab.service or sudo nano /etc/systemd/system/jupyterlab.service
->>- the file contents text in the vi/nano editor.
-Save the contents of jupyterlab.service.
+>>- Copy and paste or enter the contents of jupyterlab.service to the editor.
+Then, save the contents of jupyterlab.service.
 >>- Lastly, enter the following command:
 >>-     sudo systemctl enable jupyterlab.service
 >>-     sudo systemctl start jupyterlab.service